 Rongai Route 6 Days climb on Kilimanjaro

 Rongai Route 6 days climb on Kilimanjaro affords an ascent up Mt.
 Kilimanjaro from the northeastern side, along the border between Tanzania and Kenya.
-The route is gaining popularity amongst climbers in the recent past.
+The route is gaining popularity among climbers in the recent past.
 The route experiences low traffic and thus one of the off-the beaten track option.

 Rongai route is preferred by those looking for a less crowded alternative, away from the populous Marangu route.
 The route promises a more remote hiking.
 Those intending to climb during the rainy season can consider this Rongai as an option as the northern side receives less precipitation.